cameronhill1/Skill-of-Living/now.md

 Just because something is written here, it does not mean that it is true or valuable, or even that I believe it to be so.
 It's purely to share what's going on with me right now, in case you're wondering.
 I find it gives meaning to my struggles, and multiplicity to my celebrations.
 ```
+## 1AM July 7th 2020

+Hello!
+Been a couple days...

+Been working on this consistently, though still taking Sundays off (for perspective and taking a step back).

+Just filled out some of the Recs page (book descriptions), and felt inspired to fill out the Tl;Dr page a bit.

+Been wondering today, as I fall more and more deeply in love with singing and music, how much of the "need to get this out the way" is real.

+That is, there's been a story going on for a while of "This is just something I need to do.
+Once I've done this, I can die / let go fully."

+But I'm getting the sense that the continual "retreat" into the theory and the philosophy and morality, etc. "for the benefit of others and myself" - or in other words, aligning things completely so it's clear and we can just live it...
+Is a way to *postpone* letting go into just living it.
+I'm noticing a slight fear around that.
+"But will I be okay without continual thinking, planning, strategizing?"
+Perhaps the answer's "No, but I'll be more 'okay' than *with* it."

+Also, if Knowing is beyond reason, and we rationalize for our emotions anyways...
+It's less about convincing, and more about demonstrating, inspiring.

+And the practical manifestations of all this are really quite simple (eg. HRV training, maybe an introductory course, simple health recommendations, reviewing something / affs...)

+I mean, maybe it IS both.
+There's probably value in aligning things rationally, once we've had a taste of the Truth.
+So we can inspire through living IT, and then point so we have some ground for it.
+It helps to elevate the structure with the state.
+Perhaps.

+Ultimately, I feel it's right to continue this, to build it out Well, to continue to evolve with it over time.
+But I also feel it taking a slightly more backseat role.
+I still love it.

+But I'm particularly on fire with singing and music at the moment - from just doing it more, and expressing myself more with it I suppose.
+Also watching some really inspirational videos of singing auditions today.
+Beautiful stuff.
+While I was typing away earlier, I thought of Birdy's version of Skinny Love and my heart nearly burst.
+Like, that's what it felt like.
+I was listening to it this afternoon and as I started to sing along I just started crying.
+I could barely get the words out.

+Man.
+Life is fucking beautiful.

 ## 3.30AM July 2nd 2020